j5155/Documentation/src/localization/threeWheel.md

    - Run the `Localization Test` and observe the encoder values
    - If the x value ticks down when the robot moves forward, reverse the direction of both of the parallel pods (left and right).
    - If the x value stays relatively constant when the robot drives forward, that means that one of the parallel pods (left and right) need to be reversed.
-   - If the y value ticks down when the robot moves forward, reverse the direction of the strafe pod.
+   - If the y value ticks down when the robot strafe left, reverse the direction of the strafe pod.

 ### 2. Localizer Tuning